section-engineering-education/engineering-education/articles/introduction-to-reinforcement-learning/index.md

 6. [Final Thoughts](#Final-Thoughts)
 7. [References](#References)

-### Pre-requisites
+### Prerequisites
-There are two main pre-requisites a reader would need before diving into this article:
+There are two main prerequisites a reader would need before diving into this article:
-- Basic Machine learning knowledge.
+- A basic understanding on Machine learning.
-- Knowledge in Linear Algebra, Multivariable Calculus, and Probability and Statistics.
+- Some background Knowledge in Linear Algebra, Multivariable Calculus, and Probability and Statistics.

 ### Key Concepts
 In RL we have key concepts or terms that we need to define.
 These include agents, state, action, rewards, and the environment.

 1.	**Agent**
-The agent decides on what action to take given an observation from the environment.
+The agent decides on what action to take, given an observation from the environment.
 2.	**State**
 The state represents the decision-making factors under consideration observed by the agent.
 3.	**Action**
 The agent selects an action that may change or affect the state and reward.
 4.	**Reward**
 A reward represents the gains and losses in network performance.
 The reward is for taking a particular action on a particular state in the previous time instance.
 5.	**Environment**
 The environment is where the agent acts.
 On how the environment reacts to certain actions defined by a model, we may or may not know.

 ### Introduction
-In Reinforcement Learning (RL), agents train to maximize the total rewards.
+In Reinforcement Learning (RL), agents are trained to maximize total rewards.
 This is because an RL agent is given rewards for all the correct moves it makes and punished for the wrong moves.
 This results in the agent trying to maximize on the right moves while minimizing the wrong moves.

 RL programs learn to map situations to action taken in order to maximize those rewards.
 This guides the agent by finding the (best) actions leading to the most rewards.